 Bravo!
 Stories of Good

 Givelify’s Bravo!
 Stories of Good is a series of mini-documentaries that highlight how our giving community is making a lasting impact in their communities.
 Many of these stories feature generous women who are creating lasting, positive change through their work and kindness.

-Learn more about their journeys and how these women are changing communities through their giving.
+Learn more about their journeys and how these empowered women are making positive change in their communities through their giving.

 Victory Grace Center and Dr. Jazz uplift seniors

 Dr. Jasmin “Jazz” Sculark, as the Lead Pastor of Victory Grace Center in Maryland, greets each day as a victorious day to be lived with purpose.
 “No matter what kind of day you may think you’re going to have, it’s still a Victory Day,” she says.